What are Complementary Colors? How to Use them in Your Painting

 When you mix the complementary colors blue and orange together, you can created muted shades of the color in focus.

-Mixing complementary colors with red and green
+Mixing the complementary colors red and green

 red and green complementary color pairs